-Any mail, email or voicemail that came from the banks while Fund & Grow “did their thing” was either scanned and emailed or sent to our Fund & Grow representative via text message.
+Any mail, email or voicemail from the banks while Fund & Grow “did their thing” was scanned and emailed or sent to our Fund & Grow representative via text message.

 5. 0% Interest Credit Cards Came in the Mail!

-During the wait, 0% promotional credit cards started to trickle in the mail and each time they did, I was instructed to update our Fund & Grow representative about the arrival of the welcome letter and which bank issued the card.
+During the wait, the 0% promotional credit cards started to trickle in the mail.
+Each time they did, I was instructed to update our Fund & Grow representative about the arrival of the welcome letter and which bank issued the card.